khatri7/search-engine/README.md

 - remove all non alpha numeric characters
 - condense the file: remove all extra spaces, such as tabs (`\t`) and next lines (`\n`)

-After this the list of words from the cleaned text for each file is added ot the Trie as follows:
+After this the list of words from the cleaned text for each file is added to the Trie as follows:

 1. One word is taken at a time
 2. Iterate over all the characters of the word starting from the first character